Jon Gosselin Reportedly Wants Relationships With All 8 Of His Kids, But Kate Makes It ‘Challenging’

 I love these kids fiercely.. and I don’t apologize for my tears.
 Times have been so tough and so needlessly unfair for them.
 Despite it all, they’ve turned out to be such wonderful amazing human beings.
 I cannot wait to see what lies ahead for each of them once they get away from those who have tried to destroy them versus protect them! #KatePlus8 @tlc

-Kate Gosselin has not publicly responded to Jon’s claims about her, but after the most recent Kate Plus 8 special aired she blasted those who have tried to “destroy” her kids instead of “protect” them, as previously reported by The Inquisitr.
+Kate has not publicly responded to Jon’s claims about her, but after the most recent Kate Plus 8 special aired, she blasted those who have tried to “destroy” her kids instead of “protect” them, as previously reported by The Inquisitr.